“Music expresses that which cannot be said and on which it is impossible to be silent.” — Victor Hugo

 Beginning in kindergarten, children learn the building blocks of music by participation in 45-minute classes on a rotating basis.
 Students meet the Indiana Standards of Music throughout the year by singing, playing instruments, improvising, composing, reading music, evaluating performances, listening to a variety of music, and learning how music connects to other subjects and to history and culture.
 Each grade level will have one performance throughout the year, and a Veteran’s Day program.

 At Irvington Community Elementary School, the Music Program strives not only to develop each student’s abilities as a musician but also teaches children the importance of self-worth, builds self-esteem, promotes cooperation and group work, improves memory skills, and teaches students that patience, dedication, and hard work yield great rewards.

-Due to the COVID-19 pandemic, for safety reasons this offering is currently on hold.
 If you have any questions about our elementary school’s Music Program, please contact ICES Music Teacher Dominic Piedmonte.